 added, removed, or updated, you need to update the display.
 Well, you

-keep the list in a Signal[Seq[Contact]]
+keep the list in a Signal[Seq[Contact]], listen to change

 events, and update the display in response.
 You could have the display

-be represented by a map
+be represented by a mapped Signal.
+But it's

 expensive, especially with a lot of contacts, to update the entire

-display whenever a single row changes.Signal
+display whenever a single row changes.Signal,

-.
-It adds, on top of Signal
+SeqSignal.
+It adds, on top of Signal's

-members, an additional EventStream[SeqDelta]
+members, an additional EventStream[SeqDelta] called deltas.

-Depending on how you create the first SeqSignal
+Depending on how you create the first SeqSignal in the

-chain, it will fire SeqDelta
+chain, it will fire SeqDelta events representing inserts,

 removes, and updates.
 In addition multiple operations may be batched in